mmcclimon/mcclimon.org/content/portfolio/embedded-verifier.md

 determine whether or not the clusters match.

 Most of the logic isn't in the verifier object itself: it lives in an abstraction called the _auditor_.
-The verifier struct has a `ClusterAuditor` objects, one for both the source and destination clusters.
+The verifier struct has two `ClusterAuditor` objects, one for both the source and destination clusters.
 An auditor is responsible for generating checksums for a single cluster.